degensprotocol/degens-contract/docs/protocol.md

 A grader signature is a signature of the concatenation of the address of the Degens contract, the matchId being graded, and the final price.
 These signatures can only be created by the addresses specified in the match JSON, and this is validated by `claim` using the process described in [computing matchIds](#computing-matchids).

 In the `claim` method, an array of [packed signatures](#signature-packing) must be passed in.
 This array of signatures must be the same length as the number of graders specified in the match JSON.
-Because not all oracles need to report, if a signature is missing for a particular grader, it should be passed in as all 0s, in which case the signature will be skipped.
-After verifying all signatures (except all-zeros), the contract will ensure that at least `graderQuorum` signatures have been verified.
+Because not all oracles need to report, if a signature is missing for a particular grader it should be passed in as all zero bytes, in which case the signature will be skipped.
+After verifying all signatures (except ones that are all-zeros), the contract will ensure that at least `graderQuorum` signatures have been verified.

+Note: Because grader signatures aren't specific to particular chain IDs, it is important that Degens contracts are always deployed at distinct addresses.

 ### Claim Targets

-Both `claim` and `claimFinalized` require a array of `uint256` **claim targets**.
+Both `claim` and `claimFinalized` require an array of `uint256` **claim targets**.
 This is a list of addresses, left-padded with 0 bytes.
-Since the contract supports betting in different tokens, the addresses for tokens being claimed need to be provided in addition to the addresses of participants making the claims.
+Since the contract supports betting with different tokens, the addresses for tokens being claimed need to be provided in addition to the addresses of participants making the claims.

 The claim targets array is processed from start to finish.
 If a `uint256` with the most significant bit is set, it is considered a token address, and all the following addresses are considered patricipant addresses, up until the next `uint256` with a most-significant bit set.